I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 There must be space to express who you are.
 Make the closet your special place where you are glad to be.
 Use framed pictures or knickknacks that remind you of notable people and moments.
 Use these strategically and tastefully.

-A trashcan is necessary for every closet (and in every home space, actually!).
-Get a trashcan that complements the space décor.
+A wastebasket is necessary for every closet (and in every home space, actually!).
+Get a wastebasket that complements the space décor.
 To make things easier, consider a trashcan with no lid.

 Have one hamper per person sharing the closet.
 Make the hampers look good in the space.